Kapil987/demoaiproject/Readme.md

 1) working dir : you are looking for the product
 2) Staging area : you selected the product for shopping cart
-3) Local repo : you puchased the product, this will create an history in your order (Commits)
+3) Local repo : you puchased the product, this will create an history in your order (Commits) i have purchased the product from amazon,
 4) Remote repo: your order is sent to a remote seller/vendor

 echo "# demoaiproject" >> README.md
-git init
-git add README.md # git add .
-git status # show the status or your working dir
+git init # .git file will be created in that dir git add file_name # git add . git status # show the status or your working dir

 git commit -m "first commit"
 git branch -M main

-git remote add origin https://github.com/Kapil987/demoaiproject.git git push -u origin main
+git remote add origin https://github.com/Kapil987/demoaiproject.git git remote -v

+git push -u origin main # kapil added this line 18 may git remote -v # this line is added by yashlok 19 this line has beed added by chris on 20 may

+git fetch

+git add filename
+git commit -m "message"
+git push origin main